andyc6074/apcsa-freedom-project/tool/learning-log.md

 *I learn how variables can be used so we can modify the value in the unity interface itself.

+* I learn how to asign player movement

 <!--
 * Links you used today (websites, videos, etc)